-I find it easy to think of Agile as the guiding project management philosophy and the Scrum framework as the specific rules and directions used day to day.
+I find it easy to think of Agile as the guiding project management philosophy and the Scrum methodology as the specific rules and directions used day today.

 Scrum works by breaking each project up into bite-size chunks, prioritizing them and delivering them in short bursts called ‘Sprints’.

-The popularity of the Scrum framework likely stems from the way it deals with complexity and change.
-In does this in a similar way to how you or I would when faced with lots of work and not much time.
+The popularity of the Scrum methodology likely stems from the way it deals with complexity and change.
+It does this in a similar way to how you or I would when faced with lots of work and not much time.